-At our centers, we understand that a comprehensive approach is needed to save the limb from amputation.
+As an Amputation Prevention Center facility, we understand that a comprehensive approach is needed to save a limb from amputation.
 We believe that saving a limb improves quality of life by preserving independence and mobility; in many cases, it may save lives given the high mortality rate after amputation.

 Our approach involves evaluating the whole patient to determine their potential for healing.
 First, it is important to diagnose and manage the main causes of amputation, infection, impaired circulation, and wounds.

 Infection is a clinical diagnosis based on how the wound looks.
 Some tools, such as x-rays, MRI (Figure 1), and bone scans (Figure 2) may help to determine if the infection is in the bone.
 Bone infections may require a bone biopsy and culture to determine the bacteria which is causing the infection.
 Skin and soft tissue infections are showing an increased resistance to typically used antibiotics.
 Depending on risk factors, we often use antibiotics that are effective against resistant bacteria until cultures can confirm otherwise.